The Sisters (1938 film): Casting

 In May 1937, Miriam Hopkins and Kay Francis were originally announced as female stars.
 In December 1937 Warners announced the film would be made the following year from a script by Milton Krims.
+Producer David Lewis wrote "when I took over the film it had been intended for a less important cast, but as the project developed, Warner and Wallis began to take some interest in it."

 In April 1938 Irene Dunne was announced for the lead.
 By this stage Anatole Litvak was attached to direct and Jane Bryan was to play one of the sisters.